Indiana Fever vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Fever Season Stats

-- In 2023, the Fever are sixth in the league on offense (82.2 points scored per game) and second-worst defensively (86.2 points conceded).
+- The Fever are sixth in the league in points scored (82 per game) and second-worst in points allowed (85.9).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.